 Camp in remote spots, away from the crowds, nestled among the mountains.

 Spectacular views over the Ice Cap, Cerro Torre and Mount Fitz Roy.

-Chance to learn ice-climbing skills on glaciers.
+Chance to walk on remote glaciers.

 Optional biking and kayaking available from our Chalten eco-camp base.

 Join a group or design your own itinerary with our flexible approach.

 I thoroughly enjoyed every minute and I can honestly say that there weren't any low points.

 Make your own way to El Chaltén, or let us organise the buses to this Patagonia town that serves as the gateway to Los Glaciares National Park.